robotframework/SeleniumLibrary/README.rst

 Before creating your own library which extends the ``SeleniumLibrary``, please consider would the extension be also useful also for general usage.
-If it could be useful also for general usage, please create a new issue describing the enhancement request and even better if the issue is backed up the a pull request.
+If it could be useful also for general usage, please create a new issue describing the enhancement request and even better if the issue is backed up by a pull request.

 If the enhancement is not generally useful, example solution is domain specific, then the SeleniumLibrary offers a public API which can be used to build own libraries.
 All keyword